Uniruledness of some low-dimensional ball quotients: Abstract

 \section{Abstract}

-Gritsenko-Hulek showed that some orthogonal Shimura varieties are uniruled.
-In particular, they have the Kodaira dimension $-\infty$.
-In this paper, we apply the method of Gritsenko-Hulek to unitary Shimura varieties associated with Hermitian forms of signatures $(1,3)$, $(1,4)$ and $(1,5)$, and show that some of them are uniruled.
-We use the restrictions of strongly reflective modular forms constructed by Yoshikawa and Gritsenko-Hulek.
-We give examples of Hermitian lattices over the rings of integers of imaginary quadratic fields $\mathbb{Q}(\sqrt{-1})$ and $\mathbb{Q}(\sqrt{-2})$ for which the associated unitary Shimura varieties are uniruled.
-Moreover, we prove they are rationally chain connected and some of them are Fano.
+We define reflective modular forms on complex balls and use a method of Gritsenko and Hulek to show that some ball quotients of dimensions 3, 4 and 5 are uniruled.
+We give examples of Hermitian lattices over the rings of integers of imaginary quadratic fields $\mathbb{Q}(\sqrt{-1})$ and $\mathbb{Q}(\sqrt{-2})$ for which the associated ball quotients are uniruled.
+Our examples include the moduli space of 8 points on $\mathbb{P}^1$.
+Moreover, we find that some of their Satake-Baily-Borel compactifications are rationally chain connected modulo certain cusps.